brunogbarros/brunogbarros/README.md

 ### Hi there 👋.
 <h3 align="center">I am interested back-end web development, API design, systems programming and in learning and exploring new languages and technologies.
 Free software enthusiast.</h3>

-<h4 align="center">My main programming experience is on Linux and Windows, coding in Java/Spring.</h4>
+<h4 align="center">My main programming experience is on Linux and Windows, coding in Java/Spring.
+Having fun learning Rust and Arduino now.</h4>
 <h4 align="center">Very soon every project here will be free and open-source.</h4>